 Below an example of an “storage” object which is defined with Solidity:

 This new exciting technology of Blockchain is still in its infancy but the total cryptocurrency market is growing exponentially.
-To benefit from this opportunity, it’s very wise to learn a programming language which can be used in Blockchain technology.
+To benefit from this opportunity, it’s very wise to learn a new Blockchain programming language which can be used in within this distributed network of computers.
 Nowadays people with digital talent can make a difference and earn a good income being online.
 If you are a beginning college student or looking for a change in career, Blockchain education and programming could be it for you.

 Disclosure: This post contains affiliate links.
 This means I may make a small commission if you make a purchase.
 This doesn’t cost you any more but it does help me to continue publishing cool and actual content about Bitcoin & Crypto – Thank you for your support!